OCFL/extensions/docs/0012-hash-and-no-prefix-id-n-tuple-storage-layout.md

 ## Encapsulation Directory

-For basic OCFL object identifiers, the object object identifier with prefix removed is used as the name of the encapsulation directory (ie. the object root directory).
+For basic OCFL object identifiers, the object identifier with prefix removed is used as the name of the encapsulation directory (ie. the object root directory).

 Some object identifiers could contain characters that are not safe for directory